APN-Pucky/babyyoda/README.md

 It can use either `yoda` (C++) or `babyyoda.grogu` (Python) as backend.
 At some point the UHI support might be adapted by the original `yoda` package.

-For a less feature complete version, `babyyoda.grogu` is a simpler python drop-in replacement for `yoda`:
+For a less feature complete version, `babyyoda.grogu` is a simpler python drop-in replacement for `yoda` without UHI:

 ```python
 import babyyoda.grogu as yoda